Sex Trade Survivor Services

-Anyone can be sexually exploited.
-Victim/survivors come from every background, age, race, sex, gender, religion, sexual orientation, culture, and economic status.
+Victim/survivors come from every background, age, race, sex, gender identity, religion, sexual orientation, culture, and economic status.
 Many times, those who have been sexually exploited do not identify or appear to be victims on the surface.
 Involvement in the life or industry is often a result of a lack of choices.
-Many victims are groomed into the industry through sexual abuse and prior childhood trauma.
+Many victims are groomed into the industry through sexual abuse as a young person.
 For many, trading sex to meet their basic needs is the only way they can survive.
 No one chooses to be sexually abused and exploited.

 Learn more about Commercial Sexual Exploitation & Trafficking (CSET), resources, research, etc.

 Parent Education Packet (teaching youth media literacy, technology safety, harm of porn, sexting, etc.)